 Administrative contact: email@example.com

-Course leader: Associate professor Malgorzata Agnieszka Cyndecka.
+Course supervisor: Associate professor Malgorzata Agnieszka Cyndecka.